jbkerry/oligo/README.rst

 Docker
 ------

-Due to ``oligo`` requiring various third-party software, it can instead be run from a pre-made Docker image that has everything needed already installed.
+Due to ``oligo`` requiring various third-party software, it can instead be run from a pre-built Docker image that has everything needed already installed.
 This should make the setup much easier for users as well as reducing the need to install lots of software on their local machines.
 Running via Docker is obviously less flexible in terms of the configuration of the third-party software but has been built with the most common use cases in mind and reducing the image size to as small as possible, without losing any of requirements ``oligo`` uses from the third-party software.